 IT equipment and software: Get the right tools to easily work from homeDanielle Hodgson

-For staff to be able to work from home effectively, here’s a round-up some key IT equipment and software to help make the working day easy and productive.
+For staff to be able to work from home effectively, here’s a round-up of some key IT equipment and software to help make the working day easy and productive.
 Let’s get started!

 A comfortable supporting chair

-Noone likes back or neck ache.
+Noone likes back or neck aches.
 First on our list is a comfortable chair that is ergonomic with both a high back and armrests.
 It should also be adjustable so you can move it to the most comfortable position.
 Plus, a chair with wheels allows you to move with ease.
 If you don’t have one at home, perhaps you can use the one from your office.

 A designated desk or another suitable table

 A desk in your home office, your dining room table or other – no matter where you choose to work, you need a good surface to set up your computer or laptop on.
 Make sure you have room for any extra monitors, keyboards, accessories, printers, notepads and space for your mandatory cup of tea/coffee/water.
 Make sure the surface isn’t too low – you don’t want to be hunching over as this won’t be good for your posture.

 A laptop or desktop computer

 You’re going to need a computer of course.
 But do you choose a desktop or a laptop?

 There are many advantages of a desktop computer including price, but the main disadvantage is their lack of portability.
 When choosing a desktop, you need to ensure there’s a hard drive with a decent amount of capacity and RAM should no less than 4GB.